particle-iot/device-os/README.md

 12. If the macro SPARK_SFLASH_ENABLE is uncommented in platform_config.h, then the External Serial Flash should also be listed as follows:
     Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=1, name="@SPI Flash : SST25x/0x00000000/512*04Kg"

-13. For Flashing marvin.bin using usb-dfu, follow the steps below in Eclipse - marvin project:
+13. For Flashing core-firmware.bin using usb-dfu, follow the steps below in Eclipse - core-firmware project:
-    Get the latest marvin code from Github
+    Get the latest core-firmware code from Github
     In Eclipse Project Properties -> C/C++ Build -> Settings -> Tool Settings -> ARM Sourcery Windows GCC C Linker -> General -> Script file (-T), Browse & select linker file : "linker_stm32f10x_md_dfu.ld"
-    Uncomment the following line in platform_config.h to enable usb-dfu based marvin build "#define DFU_BUILD_ENABLE"
+    Uncomment the following line in platform_config.h to enable usb-dfu based core-firmware build "#define DFU_BUILD_ENABLE"

-14. Build the marvin project for usb-dfu usage.
+14. Build the core-firmware project for usb-dfu usage.

-15. cd to the marvin/Debug folder and type the below command to program the marvin application to Internal Flash starting from address 0x0800A000: dfu-util -d 0483:df11 -a 0 -s 0x0800A000:leave -D marvin.bin
+15. cd to the core-firmware/Debug folder and type the below command to program the core-firmware application to Internal Flash starting from address 0x0800C000: dfu-util -d 0483:df11 -a 0 -s 0x0800C000:leave -D core-firmware.bin

-16. For flashing marvin application to External Flash starting from address 0x00001000, run the following command: dfu-util -d 0483:df11 -a 1 -s 0x00001000 -D marvin.bin
+16. For flashing core-firmware application to External Flash starting from address 0x00001000, run the following command: dfu-util -d 0483:df11 -a 1 -s 0x00001000 -D core-firmware.bin

-17. To build the project using command line option, cd to the "build" folder and run make.
+17. Alternatively to build the project using command line option, cd to the "build" folder and run "make clean" followed by "make all".